 Coronavirus (COVID-19) – latest information

-ELEXON is doing everything to assure the continuity of the services provided under the BSC and EMR.
+Everything is being done to to assure the continuity of the services provided under the BSC and EMR.
 We are helping to ease the burden of our Parties who may be experiencing difficulties at this time.

 We have addressed a number of questions or issues that may arise because of the current events.
 Please see the sections below for more information.